New generation air traps and avoiding cavitation.

-1. Act as a buffer for the non perfect clunk ( air trap )
+1. Acts as a buffer for the non perfect clunk ( air trap )

-3. Act as a first level of filtration ( raw filtration that will not substitute to the post pump fine filter )
+3. Acts as a first level of filtration ( raw filtration that will not substitute to the post pump fine filter )

-I will analyze here for you the Hanson ( BVM ) , PST and GBR Jets and Tom Cook ( JMP ) solutions.
+I will analyze here for you the Hanson ( BVM ) , PST and Ultimate Jets solutions.

 3. Devices description